 Step 7.
 Fill holes.

-Next you want to fill all nail or staples holes with spackle and a putty knife.
+Next, you want to fill all nail or staples holes with spackle and a putty knife.
 Wait to dry and sand smooth.
-We love this spackling because it’s ready to paint in just 15 minutes and you only need to do one coat.

-As a last step, I usually put primer over the nail hole areas to make sure there is no “flashing” when the shiplap is painted.
 Flashing is when the finish of the paint looks different on the patched areas and can be prevented by priming over the spackled areas before painting.

 Step 8.
 Caulk corners and edges of shiplap.

-Lastly apply a thin bead of Alex Flex caulk with a caulking gun to any corners or edges of the shiplap wall, including where the shiplap meets the baseboards and where the baseboards meet the floor if flooring is a hard surface.
+Lastly apply a thin bead of Alex Flex caulk with a caulking gun to any corners or edges of the shiplap wall, including where the shiplap meets the baseboards and where the baseboards meet the floor if the flooring is a hard surface.

-Smooth (or “tool”) the caulk immediately with your finger or a caulking tool.
 If you find the caulk is sticking, you can slightly dampen your finger or add some soap to your finger to prevent this.
 This caulk is paintable within 30 minutes!

 Step 9.
 Paint vertical shiplap.

 Now it’s time to paint your wall.
-I did two coats of this color in a semigloss finish, which is the same paint that we use on all baseboards, trim and doors in our home.
+I did two coats of this color in a semigloss finish, which is the same paint that we use on all baseboards, trim, and doors in our home.

 All done!